lasyasri30/-AI-_News/README.md

 The goal of this project is to provide a clean, fast, and customized news experience.

  ---

 ## 📌Features

--Personalized news feed based on user-selected categories -Articles filtered using user reading history (no repeated news) -Search news by keywords
+- Personalized news feed based on user-selected categories
+- Articles filtered using user reading history (no repeated news)
+- Search news by keywords
--Category-based filtering for easier browsing -Responsive UI using Bootstrap
+- Category-based filtering for easier browsing
+- Responsive UI using Bootstrap
--Built-in Django admin panel to manage:
+- Built-in Django admin panel to manage:
--News categories
+- News categories
--Articles
+- Articles
--User details
+- User details
--Easy navigation and simple design suitable for all users
+- Easy navigation and simple design suitable for all users

  ---